nestybox/sysbox/README.md

 Sysbox solves problems such as:

-*   Enhancing the isolation of containers deployed with Docker or Kubernetes (root in the container maps to an uprivileged user on the host).
+*   Enhancing the isolation of containerized microservices (root in the container maps to an uprivileged user on the host).

 *   Enabling a highly capable root user inside the container without compromising host security.

-*   Securing CI/CD pipelines by enabling Docker-in-Docker or Kubernetes-in-Docker without resorting to insecure privileged containers.
+*   Securing CI/CD pipelines by enabling Docker-in-Docker or Kubernetes-in-Docker without insecure privileged containers.

-*   Enabling the use of containers as "VM-like" environments for development, local testing, learning, etc. The container can run systemd, have a highly capable root user, run Docker and even Kubernetes inside, easily and with strong isolation from the host.
+*   Enabling the use of containers as "VM-like" environments for development, local testing, learning, etc., with strong isolation and the ability to run systemd, Docker, and even kubernetes inside the container.

 *   Running legacy apps inside containers (instead of less efficient VMs).